cos-ibe23/infra-runner/README.md

 ## 📌 Notes
 - The user_data script is included for future expansion, e.g., automatic Docker installation.
-- You can later expand this to pull and run a Docker image (e.g., from ).
+- You can later expand this to pull and run a Docker image (e.g., from docker-ci-pipeline repo ).

 ---
 ```